Meet the AJC beta reading team

 Hobbies: Patchwork and crane-watching

 I’m a reader, writer, editor, workshop presenter, public speaker.
 I’m also a founder member of a book club of nearly forty years (we are fashion starters!), and a member of writers’ group.
 I read anything and everything.
-I’m currently reading The Handmaid’s Tale as I missed it last time round.
+I’m currently reading

 My approach to beta reading: As a writer I know feedback is invaluable.
 It should, though, be couched in a supportive, constructive manner.
 Writers’ egos are usually fragile and writing is a very personal business; we bare our souls.
 I’ve learnt a great deal from having others read and comment on my own work.